gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A node performs the following steps in order to join an OSCORE group.
 Messages exchanged among the participants follow the formats defined in {{I-D.ietf-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
 The Group Manager acts as the Key Distribution Center (KDC) defined in {{I-D.ietf-ace-key-groupcomm}}.

-1. The joining node requests an Access Token from the AS, in order to access a join resource on the Group Manager and hence join the associated OSCORE group (see {{sec-joining-node-to-AS}}).
+1. The joining node requests an Access Token from the AS, in order to access a group-membership resource on the Group Manager and hence join the associated OSCORE group (see {{sec-joining-node-to-AS}}).
 The joining node will start or continue using a secure communication association with the Group Manager, according to the response from the AS.

 2. The joining node transfers authentication and authorization information to the Group Manager, by posting the obtained Access Token to the /authz-info endpoint at the Group Manager (see {{sec-joining-node-to-GM}}).
 After that, a joining node must have a secure communication association established with the Group Manager, before starting to join an OSCORE group under that Group Manager (see {{sec-joining-node-to-GM}}).
 Possible ways to provide a secure communication association are DTLS {{RFC6347}} and OSCORE {{RFC8613}}.

-3. The joining node starts the join process to become a member of the OSCORE group, by accessing the related join resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).
+3. The joining node starts the join process to become a member of the OSCORE group, by accessing the related group-membership resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).

 4. At the end of the join process, the joining node has received from the Group Manager the parameters and keying material to securely communicate with the other members of the OSCORE group.